Mexborough & Swinton Times, January 3rd 1902

 A juryman remarked that there had been five such cases in a little over seven weeks.

 The Deputy Coroner : I really believe South Yorkshire is one of the worst districts in the country.
 I have had five or six cases during three weeks ; and it is really a matter which ought to be attended to.
-If the destruction of child life in the Boer camps had gone on in the same way as the destruction of child life here, there would have been a row in this country.
+If the destruction of a child’s life in the Boer campaign had gone on in the same way as the destruction of child life here, there would have been a row in this country.

 I think this is not such a bad case ; I do not think you ought to censure the father.